 Brown Ghost Plant

-Echeveria 'Latte Rose' is an unusually colored Echeveria with tight rosettes up to 10 inches (25 cm) in diameter.
-The leaves are pale greenish-brown, somewhat reminiscent of the color of coffee with cream with a slight rose pink cast.
-They have the distinctive incurved mucronate leaves typical of Echeveria lilacina yet are a little thicker and have reddish margins and a leaf tip that is more on the lines of Echeveria agavoides.
+Echeveria 'Latte Rose' is an unusually colored Echeveria with tight rosettes that grow up to 10 inches (25 cm) in diameter.
+Leaves are pale greenish-brown, somewhat reminiscent of the color of coffee with cream with a slight rose pink cast.
+They have the distinctive incurved mucronate leaves typical of Echeveria lilacina yet are a little thicker and have reddish margins and a tip that is more on the lines of Echeveria agavoides.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).